-- Wear soft cotton clothes that are loose on your body.
+- Wear soft clothes that are loose on your body.

-- Protect your skin from the sun by staying out of the sun and wearing a hat with a wide brim, long sleeved-shirts, and long pants when you are outdoors.
-Talk to your doctor about wearing sunscreen.
+- Protect your skin from the sun by staying out of the sun and wearing a hat with a wide brim, long-sleeved shirts, and long pants when you are outdoors.
+And always wear sunscreen on exposed skin.

 Fatigue is a common side effect of radiation therapy.
 It is a sense of tiredness that doesn't seem to go away, even with rest or sleep.
 Some people may only have mild fatigue.
 For others, fatigue may be a bigger problem.
 It may last from 6 weeks to a year after your last radiation treatment.

 Staying active can lift your mood and help you feel better.
-It can also help reduce problems with anemia during treatment.
 It's fine to be active in blocks of 10 minutes or more throughout your day.
 Walking with a friend can help you keep a routine.